-If the landowner/occupier wishes to install additional structures across the footpath or bridleway, an application must be made in writing to the County Council.
+If the landowner/occupier wishes to install additional structures across the footpath or bridleway, an application must be made in writing to the Council.
 Stiles and gates can be erected for stock control (Highways Act 1980 Section 147) and not for security or other purposes.

 To improve access we will seek through negotiation with landowners, by replacing existing stiles with pedestrian gates and kissing gates.

 The responsibility for the provision and repair of bridges and culverts is shared between the landowner and us and may be different in each case.
 The Rail Authority is responsible for most structures over railway lines and British Waterways for all structures over the canal network.